Comparison of agent-based modeling software

-In the last few years, the agent-based modeling (ABM) community has developed several practical agent based modeling toolkits that enable individuals to develop agent-based applications.
+The agent-based modeling (ABM) community has developed several practical agent based modeling toolkits that enable individuals to develop agent-based applications.
 More and more such toolkits are coming into existence, and each toolkit has a variety of characteristics.
 Several individuals have made attempts to compare toolkits to each other (see references).
 Below is a chart intended to capture many of the features that are important to ABM toolkit users.